leshikus/shellcheck/README.md

 <details>

-<summary>Assuming you have a minimal shell version, how would you implement a list?
+<summary>Assuming you have a POSIX shell version, how would you implement a list?
 How would you effectively get all elements of `list1` which are not a part of `list2`?</summary>

 A unix way to implement a list data structure is just a file with strings.
 You can use list operations as follows.
 ```